Husgärdessjön, with its 326,700 square meters, is the 4th largest lake in Skara municipality after Skärvalången, Flämsjön, and Ämten.

 Fishing in Lake Husgärdessjön

 As you may know, neither hunting nor fishing is included in the right of public access.
 Fishing rights in Husgärdessjön are individual and held by the owners of the fishing rights.
 There are no fishing licenses available and the public is not allowed to fish in the lake.
 As a resident of the campsite, you can obtain permission to fish during your stay, subject to certain limitations and conditions.
-You can find more information about fishing in Lake Husgärdessjön here.
+Here you can read more about the rules for fishing in Husgärdessjön.

 Birds